 Well, it’s really very simple – it’s not her property.
 According to the facts alleged by Kamau, Moore actually used a screen grab tool to copy the photo off of its original posting to use it.
 Photographers, including paparazzi, make their living off of these photos that they take.
 So, the photos are original works and they are fixed tangible medium, sufficient for common law copyright protection.
 With Kamau taking the additional steps and federally registering this photo, among dozens others, he has made himself, as the copyright holder, eligible for statutory damages and if his case is successful, possible attorney fees.
 That is, of course, if Kamau’s photographs were fully registered prior to filing suit since having merely applied for registration no longer suffices.

 If Kamau and other photographers are able to enforce the copyright protection on their celebrity photos, then celebrities will have to be more cautious of taking photos of themselves from the internet and re-posting them on their own social media.
+A copyright litigation attorney can help with this.
 Yes indeed, you may need to pay to license a photo of yourself for use on your social media unless the photograph was taken for you.
 Not all photographers will require a fee, some might just ask for credit.
 However, Photographers have the right to be compensated for their work, and to decide how and when it is used.
 This is a concept that is hard for some to swallow in the context of paparazzi, where the photos are taken of people without permission, and yet permission from the paparazzi is needed to re-post, but rights of publicity and privacy rights are a blog for another day.